- February 7, 2020

 There are several ways in which you can calculate employee time.
 From the easiest to the most complex, we’ll get through all of the elements one by one.
-You can either use them all together or separately, depending on what exactly you need to calculate.
+You can either use them all together or separately, depending on what costs you need to calculate.

 Employee hours may vary for different workers and it’s important to consider all values and make a distinction.

 The easiest way to calculate work hours is to use the mentioned above time cards, such as a punch clock or a timesheet.

 Punch clock automatically punches cards when employees clock in and out.
 The disadvantage here is the fact that people still need to sum up total work hours.
 The same goes for paper timesheets.

 For a good, plain timesheet calculator, use Excel.
 If you know your way around the tool, with a specific formula you can create a simple timesheet that will automatically calculate work hours.
 Also, you can use free Excel templates available on the internet.

 Or you can use time tracking software which will work as an automatic clock that measures work hours without the involvement of the staff.